wurstscript/WurstScript/manual.md

 	endpackage

 For more information about packages, read the packages section.
-You can still use normal jass syntax/code outside of packages, but inside packages you have to adhere to the wurst rules.
+You can still use normal jass syntax/code outside of packages(when using WurstWE, those will be parsed by PJass), but inside packages you have to adhere to the wurst rules.

 ## Naming Conventions